-At the end of each financial year, the Management Company shall prepare the summary documents and draw up a report on the management of the Fund during the year just ended.
+At the end of each financial year, the Portfolio Management Company prepares summary accounts and a report on the management of the Fund for the year then ended.

-The Management Company prepares an inventory of the Fund's assets at least half-yearly, which will be audited by the Depositary.
-The Management Company keeps these documents available for consultation by the unitholders for a period of four months from the year-end and informs them of their income entitlement.
-These documents are either sent by post at the express request of the unitholders, or made available to them at the Management Company's offices.
+The Management Company prepares at least half-yearly an inventory of the Fund's assets which will be audited by the Depositary.
+All the documents listed above are audited by the Independent Auditor.

+The Portfolio Management Company keeps these documents available for consultation by the unitholders for a period of four months from the year-end and informs them of their income entitlement.
+These documents are either sent by post at the express request of the unitholders, or made available to them at the Portfolio Management Company's offices.